json-api/json-api/_profiles/drupal/resource-versioning/index.md

 parameter which identifies the specific revision represented by that resource object.

+A server **MUST** use the most specific version negotiator it supports for any resource object `self` links that it provides.

 For example, in the following response document the `self` links are not the
 same: